 If it has been signed by the two parties, this is an official, legal document.
 All relevant detais have to be included, like total sales price, final date for the Notary Deed, detailed information from the Property Register and if there are any outstanding debts, like a mortgage.
 Upon signing of the contract, normally a payment of 10% is done.

-In most cases there exists a so called “escape clause”.
+In most cases there exists the so called “escape clause”.
 The buyer could withdraw during the process, and he would lose his downpayment/deposit in benefit of the seller.
 In case the seller would like to withdraw, he should double the amount received by the buyer, in order to compensate him/her.

 - Notary Deed